thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **updateVariable**
 > void updateVariable(updateVariableRequest)

- Update a variable\'s name   Version: 10.14.0.cl or later   Allows updating a variable\'s properties in ThoughtSpot.
+ Update a variable\'s name   Version: 10.14.0.cl or later   Allows updating a variable\'s name in ThoughtSpot.
 Requires ADMINISTRATION role and TENANT scope.
 The CAN_MANAGE_VARIABLES permission allows you to manage Formula Variables in the current organization scope.
 The API endpoint allows updating: * The variable name

 ### Example